developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ### NavigateToHomePage
 **Applies only to Android devices running KitKat or higher**.
-Causes an app to display its [StartPage](#startpage) when the app returns to the foreground after the HOME key is pressed.
+Causes an app to display its [StartPage](#startpage) (aka "HomePage") when the app returns to the foreground after the HOME key has been pressed.
 When disabled (value=0), app will resume its most recent activity when returning to the foreground.
+Disabled by default.
+See also [ClearWebData](#clearwebdata).

 **Possible Values**: